Welcome to the Changing Role of Specialist Provision in Supporting Inclusive Education activity web area!

 All Agency member countries were invited to participate in the CROSP activities.

-In Phase 2, 23 member countries participated in the first round of thematic workshops.
+During phase 1, 26 member countries (covering 27 jurisdictions) provided specific country information.
+In phase 2, 23 member countries participated in the first round of thematic workshops.

 Phase 1 involved mapping Agency member countries’ past and current trends and situations in relation to specialist provision, as well as perceived future trends.

-Project activities and outputs
+Activities and outputs

 Phase 1: Mapping exercise (2017–2019)

 Phase 1 aimed to provide an overview of the state of the art in Europe regarding the development of specialist provision and its relation to mainstream inclusive education.